ronaldbosma/azure-integration-services-quickstart/demos/demo-guide.md

 1. Show that the `ApiManagement_subscriptionKey` variable uses a key vault reference.
 1. Show the different `Connection` variables that can be used by triggers and bindings within the function.

+### Storage Account

+Show the messages stored in blob and table storage.

+1. Navigate to the Storage Account in the Azure portal.
+1. Click the `Storage browser` tab.
+1. Select `Blob containers` and then `aisquick-sample`.
+1. Show the messages stored in blob storage.
+1. Select `Tables` and then `aisquickSample`.
+1. Show the messages stored in table storage.